RISKIFIED LTD. CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit has been filed in the United States District Court for the Southern District of New York against Riskified Ltd.

 LEAD PLAINTIFF DEADLINE IS JULY 1, 2022

-NEW YORK, May 05, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Southern District of New York against Riskified Ltd. (: RSKD) on behalf of shareholders who purchased Class A ordinary shares directly on the offering or traceable to Riskified's July 2021 initial public offering (the "IPO").
+NEW YORK, May 6, 2022 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLPannounces that a federal securities class action lawsuit has been filed in the United States District Court for the Southern District of New York against Riskified Ltd. (NYSE: RSKD) on behalf of shareholders who purchased Class A ordinary shares directly on the offering or traceable to Riskified's July 2021 initial public offering (the "IPO").

 All investors who purchased the shares of Riskified Ltd. and incurred losses are advised to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.